zubinchopra/portaldocs/portal-sdk/templates/portalfx-create.md

 these issues and will notify teams once usability has been confirmed and APIs updated.
 Wizards are discouraged and will not be supported.

-Email [ibizafxpm](mailto:ibizafxpm@microsoft.com?subject=Create wizards + full screen) if you have any questions about the current state of wizards and full-screen Create support.
+Reach out to <a href="mailto:ibizafxpm@microsoft.com?subject=Create wizards + full screen">Ibiza FX PM</a> if you have any questions about the current state of wizards and full-screen Create support.

 ### Validation
-Create is our first chance to engage with and win customers and every hiccup puts us at risk of losing customers; specifically new customers.
+Create is our first chance to engage with and win customers and every error  puts us at risk of losing customers.
+This is specifically true of new customers.
 As a business, we need to lead that engagement on a positive note by creating resources quickly and easily.
 When a customer clicks the Create button, it should succeed.
 This includes all types of errors – from using the wrong location to exceeding quotas  to unhandled exceptions in the backend.
-[Adding validation to your form fields](portalfx-forms-field-validation.md) will help avoid failures and surface errors before deployment.
+This will help avoid failures and surface errors before deployment.
+For more information about adding validation to your form fields, see  [portalfx-forms-field-validation.md](portalfx-forms-field-validation.md).

 In an effort to resolve Create success regressions as early as possible, sev 2 [ICM](http://icm.ad.msft.net) (internal only) incidents will be created and assigned to extension teams whenever the success rate